Steven Mullaney

-Steven John Mullaney (born 19 November 1986) is an English cricketer who played in the 2006 Under-19 Cricket World Cup in Sri Lanka.
-For the 2008–09 Australian season he played for South Caulfield in Melbourne's Victorian Turf Cricket Association competition as that club's visiting professional.
-At the end of the 2009 season, Mullaney, having spent most of the year playing for the second XI, turned down a new contract with Lancashire and instead signed with Nottinghamshire.

-Career
+Steven John Mullaney (born 19 November 1986) is an English retired cricketer best known for his time playing for, and captaining, Nottinghamshire.
+During his 18 year career he also played for Lancashire and Trent Rockets along with representing England at the 2006 Under-19 Cricket World Cup.

 Early career and youth internationals

 Born in Warrington, Cheshire, Mullaney joined Lancashire in 2003.
 Along with Karl Brown, Steven Croft, and Tom Smith he was part of the first intake of Lancashire's cricket academy.

 Between 2005 and 2006, Mullaney played two Youth Test matches.
 He debuted on 2 February 2005; playing for England U-19s for India U-19s, Mullaney bowled 8 overs for 42 runs in the match and scored 29 not out (29*) and 14, batting at number six in the first innings and number five in the second.
 England lost the match by an innings and 137 runs.
 His second and final Test was in July 2006 and also against India U-19s.
 He scored 0 and 31, both times batting at seven, and conceded 43 runs from 11 overs.
 He finished the tournament as England's leading wicket-taker, from 5 matches he took 9 wickets at an average of 15.11.

 Also between 2005 and 2006, Mullaney played 15 Youth One Day Internationals.
 In that time, he scored 169 runs at an average of 16.90, with a highest score of 40, and took 10 wickets at an average of 29.40 and best bowling figures of 3 wickets for 26 runs (3/26).
 During his time in the team, Mullaney took part in the 2006 U-19 World Cup.
 He had been dropped from the squad after a tour of Sri Lanka in December 2005, but was selected to play in the World Cup in February 2006 after England had a winless tour of Bangladesh.